When is the best time to book cheap flights to Vancouver?

 When flying to Vancouver between July and August you will see a large number of visitors to the city.
 Travellers start arriving in April and stay into the autumn.
 Summer in the city means film, jazz, and folk festivals, including the HSBC PowerSmart Celebration of Light fireworks competition.

 Every summer, Vancouver is home to some of the world’s greatest music festivals including their very own International Jazz Festival.
-Visitors booking flights to Vancouver during the summer will be able to enjoy this renowned and distinguished event, provides a platform for 1,800 musicians to entertain over 400,000 festival goers at forty different venues throughout Vancouver.
+Visitors booking cheap flights to Vancouver during the summer will be able to enjoy this renowned and distinguished event, provides a platform for 1,800 musicians to entertain over 400,000 festival goers at forty different venues throughout Vancouver.
 Teaming your visit to Vancouver with the International Jazz Festival is the perfect way to experience what the idyllic location has to offer, from dining and tasting the local culinary delights to releasing your inner adrenaline junkie through outdoor adventures.
 VIJF is spread out over ten days.

 Canada Day on 1st July is a very busy time in the city when a variety of festivities take place.

-If you are a Skiing or snowboarding enthusiast then book your flight to Vancouver from mid-December onwards, as the mountain’s peak season is between January and February.
+If you are a Skiing or snowboarding enthusiast then book a cheap flight to Vancouver from mid-December onwards, as the mountain’s peak season is between January and February.
 January is the coolest month with temperatures ranging from zero to the single digits.
 July and August are the warmest months with temperatures reaching the low 20s.
 Spring and autumn temperatures are in the teens.

 Vancouver is particularly enjoyable in the shoulder seasons of May and June and September and October.
-Finding flight deals during this time of year will allow you to enjoy the milder weather and a smaller crowd.
+Finding Vancouver flight deals during this time of year will allow you to enjoy the milder weather and a smaller crowd.
 Early spring and late autumn are also great times for whale watching.

 Except for the ski areas, hotels in the winter are quiet and Vancouver's cultural scene is in full swing.